pavanshetti1/finance-manager-fullstack/README.md

 ## 💡 Contributing
 Pull requests are welcome!
 Please follow these steps:

-1️⃣ Fork the repo
+1️⃣ Fork the repo <br>
-2️⃣ Create a new branch (git checkout -b feature-branch) 3️⃣ Make your changes & commit (git commit -m "Added new feature") 4️⃣ Push to the branch (git push origin feature-branch) 5️⃣ Create a Pull Request on GitHub
+2️⃣ Create a new branch (git checkout -b feature-branch) <br>
+3️⃣ Make your changes & commit (git commit -m "Added new feature") <br>
+4️⃣ Push to the branch (git push origin feature-branch) <br>
+5️⃣ Create a Pull Request on GitHub <br>

 💬 Feedback & Support
-If you have any issues or suggestions, feel free to:
+If you have any issues or suggestions, feel free to: <br>
-📧 Email me: pavanshetti12@gmail.com
+📧 Email me: pavanshetti12@gmail.com <br>
-📢 Create an issue on GitHub
+📢 Create an issue on GitHub <br>
 🙌 Happy Coding! 🚀🔥